fleschutz/PowerShell/README.md

 Script Standards
 ----------------
-Each script supports the following:
+Each script should support the following rules:

+* **Rule 1:** to support PowerShell on Linux the first line reads: #!/snap/bin/powershell
-1. **a metadata header** containing the syntax, description, author, source, and license
+* **Rule 2:** a metadata header containing the syntax, description, author, source, and license
-2. **prefers command-line options** but may ask the user in case no option is given
+* **Rule 3:** prefer command-line options, but may ask the user in case no option is given
-3. **encoding in UTF-8 with BOM** to support Unicode characters
+* **Rule 4:** the script encoding is in UTF-8 with BOM to support Unicode characters
-4. **exits 0 for success**, otherwise the error code (mostly 1)
+* **Rule 5:** the script exits with "exit 0" for success* otherwise the error code (mostly 1)

 Feedback
 --------